I. Low Tide

 Every time he thought about leaving it behind, something tightened in his chest—the same place where his necklace lay warm against his skin, the seashell smooth from years of touch.

 The promenade was nearly empty.
-A few fishermen packing up early.
-A jogger turning back at the sound of the wind.
+A few fishermen packing up early near the marina docks.

 Evan stopped at the edge, where stone met water.
 His phone buzzed with messages and calls, but he didn’t notice.